-- Turning off the Bluetooth via the radio menu BT: - a. < or > to BT.
-To access the Bluetooth feature screen, press the Menu Select button directly below BT.
+- Turning off the Bluetooth via the radio menu BT: - a) or to BT.
+To access the Bluetooth feature screen, press the Menu Select button directly below BT. - button directly below Off.

-The display shows Status Off, and R disappears.
+The display shows Status Off, and disappears.

-- To return to the Home screen, press the Menu Select button directly below Exit. - Turning off the Bluetooth via the preprogrammed button: - a.
-Press the preprogrammed button to turn off the Bluetooth.
+- c) To return to the Home screen, press the Menu Select button directly below Exit. - Turning off the Bluetooth via the preprogrammed button: - a) Press the preprogrammed button to turn off the Bluetooth.

 You hear a short, medium-pitched tone.
+The display shows momentary Blue tooth off and